python/cpython/Lib/idlelib/idle_test/README.txt

 The idle directory, idlelib, has over 60 xyz.py files.
 The idle_test subdirectory should contain a test_xyz.py for each, where 'xyz' is lowercased even if xyz.py is not.
-Here is a possible template, with the blanks after after '.' and 'as', and before and after '_' to be filled in.
+Here is a possible template, with the blanks after '.' and 'as', and before and after '_' to be filled in.

 import unittest